CollinsEz34/FollowersCount/README.md

 ### Prerequisites

-Make sure you have a modern browser (Chrome, Firefox, Edge, etc.) to view and interact with the app.
+Make sure you have a modern browser (Chrome) to view and interact with the app.

 ### Steps to Run Locally